vmwarelab/cci/Opencart/README.md

 ```
 Note: The External Database IP is from step 4, the IP address for the MySQL Service provisioned via the VM Service.

-Follow the Helm chart insturctions ( Dont Copy anything out of this output )
+Follow the Helm chart instructions ( Don’t Copy anything out of this output )

 ```
 1. Get the OpenCart URL by running: